QuitarHero/Heros-Marker-Pack/README.md

   - *Markers* to orient players for the last platform's shields.
 - **Cardinal Adina:**
   - *Markers* to orient players to Hand spawns are in 50% and 25%.
+  - *Markers* to orient players to good, consistent spots to place pillars.
 - **Qadim the Peerless:**
   - *Markers* showing the pylon destruction order.
   - *Markers* to orient players to Orb / Distortion spawns.